 Evolution of the Awards

 Patrick Donovan started the Awards in 2005 to celebrate The Age Entertainment Guide’s 21st anniversary at the Prince Bandroom.
 He ran them for six years as The Age EG Music Awards before leaving The Age.

 Mary Mihelakos ran them for two years, moving them to Billboard in the city, and in 2013, the Age and Music Victoria entered a joint venture partnership to form The Age Music Victoria Awards.
 In 2014 Belinda Collins from The Social Crew came on board as the event producer.

 In 2015 – its tenth year, The Age Music Victoria awards celebrated the milestone with two big events.

-In 2018, the awards event moved to Melbourne Recital Centre, with Laura Imbruglia producing the event and a range of new changes introduced.
+In 2018, the awards event moved to Melbourne Recital Centre, with Laura Imbruglia becoming producer of the event, and a range of new changes introduced.
 This was the final year of the partnership with The Age.

-In 2019, the awards continue as The Music Victoria Awards.
+In 2019 and beyond, the awards continue as The Music Victoria Awards.